antonioacsj/hush/README.md

-# rush - Hash tool for rush people
+# rush - Hash tool for rush situations

 `rush` is a hashing algorithm designed to handle increasingly larger files by utilizing parallel/concurrent computation and make the work faster.